badsyntax/richardwillis.co/README.md

 sudo apt-get install virtualbox-4.3
 ```

+### Install Vagrant

-Then install Vagrant, and the vagrant-vbguest plugin to ensure vagrant guest is up-to-date:
+Install Vagrant, and the vagrant-vbguest plugin to ensure vagrant guest is up-to-date:

 ```
 vagrant plugin install vagrant-vbguest
 ```

+### Run the project

 Run `vagrant up` to provision the development environment.